This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 Division

 We use a classic “Shift and Subtract” method to divide two numbers.
 This method mimics long division.
-Since both, the dividend and divisor, are already normalized, we do not need to align their decimal digits.
+Since the dividend and divisor are already normalized, we do not need to align their decimal digits.

-To obtain each digit of a quotient, we subtract the divisor from the dividend as many times as we can (for as long as the dividend is greater or equal to a divisor) and count.
-To get the next digit of a quotient, we shift the dividend to one place (one digit) to the left (thus multiplying it by 10, decimal).
+To obtain each quotient digit, we subtract the divisor from the dividend as many times as we can (for as long as the dividend is greater or equal to a divisor) and count.
+To get the next quotient digit, we shift the dividend to one place (one digit) to the left (thus multiplying it by 10, decimal).
 Note that many classic “Division by Shift and Subtract” algorithms shift the divisor one bit to the right instead, a process that eventually “eats up” the bottom digits of the divisor, losing the precision.

-Once we have found all the quotient digits, the dividend value (which is now numerically less than the divisor) represents the remainder.
+Once we have found all the quotient digits, the dividend value (now numerically less than the divisor) represents the remainder.
 If we wanted to, this convenience leaves us with an option to implement a modulus or a remainder function in the future.

-I could have used one of many “Arbitrary Precision Math” packages instead-but taking advantage of a C++ built-in type suffices since we don’t need our calculator to exceed its precision.
-We also don’t need to tie in another, potentially large and non-portable, package with our sources.
+I could have used one of many “Arbitrary Precision Math” packages, but I wanted to take advantage of a C++ built-in type suffices since we don’t need our calculator to exceed its precision.
+We also don’t need to tie in another potentially large and non-portable package with our sources.

-Creating a test bench, we add a set of tests to each function we implement.
-The tests run a function using statically defined values that include several common and corner case numbers (ex.
+We create a test bench by adding a set of tests to each function we implement.
+The tests run each function using statically defined values that include several common and many corner case numbers (ex.
 0, 1, 0.00000001, 0.99999999).

-These values are used in combination with each other and with varying mantissa and exponent signs.
+These values are combined with each other and with varying mantissa and exponent signs.

 Additional test sections use purely random values.
-Here we use C++11 “std::minstd_rand” to generate the same pseudo-random sequence across different, compliant, C++ platforms.
-That way, our VS and GCC runs will use the same random sequence and we can simply compare their outputs as text files.
+We use C++11 “std::minstd_rand” to generate the same pseudo-random sequence across different, compliant C++ platforms.
+That way, our VS and GCC runs will use the same random sequence, and we can compare their outputs as text files.

 Although such test coverage is not exhaustive, it seems to be sufficient.